DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/Robot/robot_write_node.rst

 Exercise
 ~~~~~~~~~~~~~~~~~~~~~
-Try to input the appropriate settings for the Robot Wrtie node based on the following information:
+In steps, explain the appropriate settings for the Robot Wrtie node based on the following information:

-- Instruct the robot to perform a pose, with any values you like.
+- *Instruct the robot to perform a pose, with any values you like.*
-- Indicate that the object is found.
+- *Indicate that the object is found.*

+|
+|
+|
+|
+|
+|
+|
+|
+|
+|
+|
+|
+|
+|
+|

 Answers for Exercise
 ~~~~~~~~~~~~~~~~~~~~~
-- Insert the Assemble Pose node (under the Utilities section) and set Pos X = 1 and Pos Z = 0.1.
+1. Insert the Assemble Pose node (under the Utilities section) and set Pos X = 1 and Pos Z = 0.1.
     .. image:: Images/robot_write_exercise_answer_1.png
         :align: center

-- Insert the Robot Write node, and select the robot system to write to.
+2. Insert the Robot Write node, and select the robot system to write to.
 Make sure the server is started up.
     .. image:: Images/robot_write_exercise_answer_2.png
         :align: center

-- According to :ref:`Response Status`, we need to set the status value to 2 to indicate that the object found.
+3. According to :ref:`Response Status`, we need to set the status value to 2 to indicate that the object found.
     .. image:: Images/robot_write_exercise_answer_3.png
         :align: center

-- Link the pose object by clicking the blue circle next to the Pose Object field, and choose the corresponding pose object.
+4. Link the pose object by clicking the blue circle next to the Pose Object field, and choose the corresponding pose object.
     .. image:: Images/robot_write_exercise_answer_4.png
         :align: center

-- Add a Halt node, set it to True, and connect to the server from Hercules.
+5. Add a Halt node, set it to True, and connect to the server from Hercules.
     .. image:: Images/robot_write_exercise_answer_5.png
         :align: center

-- Run the flowchart.
+6. Run the flowchart.
 You should be able to see that the robot receives the pos X = 10000, and pos Z = 1000.
 The number is different from the values we entered in the Assemble Pose because they are multiplied by the MULT value set in the Platform Configuration when we added the virtual robot.
     .. image:: Images/robot_write_exercise_answer_6.png
         :align: center